Back to top

 Shelf Life : 24 Months

-Storage Instructions : Store in cool, dry, and wellventilated area, keep container tightly closed
+Storage Instructions : Store in a cool, dry, and wellventilated place in tightly closed containers

 Shelf Life : 2 years